-Owners should be strongly encouraged not to feed their dog offal of domestic or wild intermediate hosts (e.g. livestock, horses, camels).
-In E. granulosus -endemic areas, dogs should be treated with praziquantel at 6-weekly intervals.
+Owners should be strongly encouraged to limit the access of their dog to offal of domestic or wild intermediate hosts (e.g. livestock, horses, camels).
+In E. granulosus-endemic areas, dogs should be treated with praziquantel at 6-weekly intervals.
 It is imperative that the dog's faeces are promptly disposed of up to 48 hours following treatment.
 Faeces can be burnt, deep buried or disposed of in a flush latrine or septic tank.
 Targeting intermediate hosts for cystic echinococcosis control may be undertaken through surveillance and meat inspection at slaughter but also using an infection preventive vaccine (EG95).
+Awareness campaigns are critical.